-Description: Promote and facilitate bicycling and walking as transportation modes; provide bicycle & pedestrian safety education to schools, municipalities and community organizations (which do not receive similar assistance through other state or federally funded programs such as Safe Routes to School) through information distribution, public awareness, and presentations (in person or remote), electronic communication, and social media.
-Serve as a resource in supporting municipal, school, non-profit, and private sector efforts to improve the bicycle and pedestrian environment.
+Description: Promote and facilitate bicycling and walking as transportation modes; provide bicycle & pedestrian safety education to schools, municipalities and community organizations (which do not receive similar assistance through other state or federally funded programs such as Safe Routes to School) through information distribution, public awareness,

-• Participation in local and regional advisory committees; collaboration with local stakeholders, facilitation and technical assistance to municipalities, schools, non-profit organizations, public and private sectors to encourage walking or bicycling and promote safewalking and bicycling behaviors.

-• Maintain and promote www.bikehunterdon.org website and Facebook group to promote aculture of bicycling and increase awareness of bicycling in Hunterdon County.
+- Participation in local and regional advisory committees; collaboration with local stakeholders, facilitation and technical assistance to municipalities, schools, non-profit organizations, public and private sectors to encourage walking or bicycling and promote safe walking and bicycling behaviors. - Maintain and promote www.bikehunterdon.org website and Facebook group to promote a culture of bicycling and increase awareness of bicycling in Hunterdon County.
 Facilitate a Bicycle Rack Loan Program; maintain countywide bicycle rack inventory on bikehunterdon.org website.
 Promote Hunterdon County Bike Month or similar "events" to encourage bicycling.